woxzi/LearnToCode/Lessons/Section 1 - Intro To Programming/Lesson 3 - Arrays and Lists/Lists.md

 aliases:
   - list
 ---
-Lists are built-in [[Reference Types]] that allow for storage of multiple variables of a specified type.
+Lists are built-in [[How Variables Are Stored Internally|Reference Types]] that allow for storage of multiple variables of a specified type.
 These lists are functionally similar to [[Arrays]], but they have a mutable length.
 This means that you do not have to specify a length like with an array, and can continuously insert elements into the list without hitting any maximum.

 ### Basic Usage